sajani-vithana/sajani-vithana.github.io/_pages/about.md

 My research focuses on the foundations of trustworthy AI.
 I develop information-theoretic models to explore the fundamental trade-offs between performance and ethical concerns such as privacy, fairness, and reliability in AI system components.
 Using tools from coding theory, optimization, signal processing, probability, and statistics, I design robust algorithms that contribute to building trustworthy AI systems.

-Core Research Interests: Information Theory, Coding Theory, Optimization, Probability & Statistics
+**Core Research Interests**: Information Theory, Coding Theory, Optimization, Probability & Statistics

 News
 ======